Tallguy297/SimpleHTTPServerWithUpload/README.md

 # SimpleHTTPServerWithUpload
-Simple HTTP Server With Upload written in Python 3
+Simple HTTP Server With Upload written in Python.
+This script works with version 3.6
+Earlier versions will causing runtime errors.

 This is a modified version from the original source. https://gist.github.com/UniIsland/3346170